keras-team/tf-keras/README.md

 It was developed with a focus on enabling fast experimentation and providing a delightful developer experience.

-**The purpose of Keras is to give an *unfair advantage* to any developer looking to ship ML-powered apps.**
+**The purpose of TF-Keras is to give an *unfair advantage* to any developer looking to ship ML-powered apps.**

 Keras is:

 -   **Simple** -- but not simplistic.
-Keras reduces developer *cognitive load* to free you to focus on the parts of the problem that really matter.
+TF-Keras reduces developer *cognitive load* to free you to focus on the parts of the problem that really matter.
-    Keras focuses on ease of use, debugging speed, code elegance & conciseness, maintainability, and deployability (via TFServing, TFLite, TF.js).
+    TF-Keras focuses on ease of use, debugging speed, code elegance & conciseness, maintainability, and deployability (via TFServing, TFLite, TF.js).
--   **Flexible** -- Keras adopts the principle of *progressive disclosure of complexity*: simple workflows should be quick and easy, while arbitrarily advanced workflows should be *possible* via a clear path that builds upon what you've already learned.
+-   **Flexible** -- TF-Keras adopts the principle of *progressive disclosure of complexity*: simple workflows should be quick and easy, while arbitrarily advanced workflows should be *possible* via a clear path that builds upon what you've already learned.
--   **Powerful** -- Keras provides industry-strength performance and
+-   **Powerful** -- TF-Keras provides industry-strength performance and
     scalability: it is used by organizations and companies including NASA, YouTube, and Waymo.
 That's right -- your YouTube recommendations are powered by Keras, and so is the world's most advanced driverless vehicle.

 ---

-## Keras & TensorFlow 2
+## TF-Keras & TensorFlow 2

 [TensorFlow 2](https://www.tensorflow.org/) is an end-to-end, open-source machine learning platform.
 You can think of it as an infrastructure layer for